Shopify/hydrogen-v1/docs/framework/sessions.md

 {% endcodeblock %}

 By default, session data is persisted within a cookie.
-This can be swapped for an in memory storage, file-based storage (for NodeJS only), or build your own storage adapter.
+This can be swapped for an in memory storage, file-based storage (NodeJS only), or build your own storage adapter.

 # Cookie session storage